 10 – Sandford (Hot Fuzz) – Wells, Somerset, England

 Hot Fuzz, the brainchild of comedic genii Simon Pegg and Nick Frost, is set in the picturesque village of Sandford – otherwise known as Wells in Somerset.
 The city’s market square, cathedral and music school are all recognisable locations which were used within the film.
-This city has also been used in numerous other films including The Gathering, so take a stroll around its streets and see how many filming locations you can pick out!
+This city has also been used in numerous other films including The Gathering.
+So take a stroll around its streets and see how many filming locations you can pick out!

 09 – The clock tower (Back to the Future and many more) – Courthouse Square, Universal Studios, Hollywood